superfeedr/blog.superfeedr.com/_posts/2015-10-07-rss-bot-telegram-lambda.markdown

 ### Plugging the bot

-[Creating a Telegraph bot](https://core.telegram.org/bots) is meta... you do it using the bot [BotFather](https://telegram.me/botfather).
+[Creating a Telegram bot](https://core.telegram.org/bots) is meta... you do it using the bot [BotFather](https://telegram.me/botfather).
 Follow the bot's instructions :

 ![Stage Summary](/images/rss-bot-telegraph-lambda/create-bot.png)

 At the bottom, you see the authentication token, which you should keep secret!

-Telegraph can invoke our webhook for any incoming message to our bot.
+Telegram can invoke our webhook for any incoming message to our bot.
 All messages will be sent as a JSON blob to our lambda function.
-Telegraph offers the `setWebhook` call which does just this:
+Telegram offers the `setWebhook` call which does just this:

 {% prism bash %}